north-road/slyr/docs/user_guide/troubleshooting.md

 > **Workaround:**
  > Find the location of the files and point the layers to this source.

+## Nested Joins ##
+A nested joins is when table A is joined to table B which is itself joined to table C, and this could go on.
+These are currently being developed for SLYR.

+> **Workaround:**
+ > Open each of the file in QGIS and join one of the files to each other, keep the fields you need and export that out.
+Then join the additional files onto

 ## Reinstall my SLYR Plugin ##
 If you have changed machines, you may need to reinstall the **SLYR** Plugin.